 The Life After Sexual Assault group aims to create a community of support and understanding for Tulane students who have experienced sexual assault and involves group discussion and education.
 Each week we will discuss what it means to survive, recover, and thrive after sexual assault.

-Join an accepting, authentic, and confidential space cultivated for women of color to share their lived experiences, receive support and encouragement from others, and learn strategies that promote healing from racial trauma and misogyny.
-Additional topics discussed include self-esteem, healthy relationships, soul-care, balancing multiple life demands, and other meaningful experiences or topics.
+The Women of Color Group is an inclusive, authentic, and confidential space cultivated for women of color to share lived experiences and receive support and encouragement while learning strategies that promote healing from race- and gender-based stress.
+Additional topics explored in this group include self-esteem, healthy relationships, soul care, work/life balance, and other relevant topics.

 Building your resiliency means increasing your ability to survive and thrive in a world that’s often ignorant at best and hostile at worst towards LGBTQ people.
 This group will help you explore and define your gender and sexual identities and understand them in the context of your larger identity as a whole person.
 Additionally, it will help you affirm your self-worth, advocate for yourself, set healthy boundaries, improve coping skills, challenge negative messages, and build a supportive community.
 All LGBTQ identified or questioning students are welcome.